 Hurling Pump

-The pump was worked manually by the slaves.
-It was also known as a Hurling pump or swaai pump that was introduced by Jan Frederik Hurling, a Swedish Colonist who arrived at the Cape in 1743.
-Slaves would swing the weighted handle from side to side that produced water from a pipe, often from the mouth of a bronze lion.
+The pumps were worked manually by the slaves, also known as Hurling pumps or swaai pumps introduced by Jan Frederik Hurling, a Swedish Colonist who arrived at the Cape in 1743.
+Slaves would swing the weighted handle from side to side which produced water from a pipe, often from the mouth of a bronze lion.

 Public fountains brought water off the Mountain into the city, The fountains were generally placed in central areas, like on Grand Parade or Greenmarket Square.